-redis 127.0.0.1:6379> SISMEMBER workstations "10.23.34.45"
+redis> SISMEMBER workstations "10.23.34.45"

+(integer) 1 // in set

+TE: there seems to be a statement/command missing, to change the prompt to: redis 127.0.0.1:6379>

+AR: my bad.
+I wanted to keep the prompt generic since 127.0.0.1:6379 part is not going to be fully deterministic on end-user systems

-(integer) 1 // in setSorted sets provide a means to associate a raked value with a member of a set.
-You could, then create risk or reliability sets for each of the malicious host types in the AlienVault database, using the values from those fields or keep a running count of times you’ve seen those known-bad hosts attempt to access your resources (or when your resources have attempted to access those bad ones).
+Sorted sets provide a means to associate a ranked value with a member of a set.
+You could create risk or reliability sets for each of the malicious host types in the AlienVault database, using the values from those fields.
+You could also keep a running count of times you’ve seen those known-bad hosts attempt to access your resources (or when your resources have attempted to access those bad ones).

-type="tip"
+[AU: Should that be “ranked” above?
+Just checking.
+Thanks, Kevin (PjE)]

+AR: aye.
+Ranked.
+Fixed.
+Thx.

+type="general"

 Advanced Redis Features

 Redis supports partitioning which lets you use memory on other systems to hold portions of Redis data structures.
-This is similar to the way you can partition tables in MariaDB, MySQL and Oracle and helps you get around single-system RAM constraints.
+This is similar to the way you can partition tables in MariaDB, MySQL, and Oracle and helps you get around single-system RAM constraints.

 Redis also has a built-in publish-subscribe service.
 With it, you can create a number of clients that subscribe to a channel that is publishing log entries or just new, individual IP addresses that make their way on to your internal “suspicious” list.
 When any new value is pushed, each client will get the message and can take some type of action, like running a set of analytics routines or parsing and storing the information into multiple SQL and NoSQL data stores for later processing.

-There is robust Redis support in Python (redis-py) and R (rredis) and the API is very straightforward to work with.
+There is robust Redis support in Python (redis-py) and R (rredis), and the API is very straightforward to work with.
 Say you want a centralized and efficient way to know whether you’ve seen an IP address in an indicator of compromise (IoC) you’ve received from some external source.
 Rather than rely on a query to return from your clunky centralized log management system, setup a workload that takes IP addresses from the log streams and stores them in a centralized Redis simple key/value or hash data structure with as much metadata as you need.
-Here’s a Python example of how to “watch” a log file (in this case, a web server log) and store the data in Redis:
+Listing 8-4 provides a Python example of how to “watch” a log file (in this case, a web server log) and store the data in Redis.

+type="note"

+Listings 8-4 and 8-5 will work better as standalone shell scripts (each in their own file, as directed in the comments for each listing) versus within the Canopy environment.
+You will also need to have a web server running.
+To fully mimic the examples, you can install nginx (the one used in the 8-4 example) via sudo apt-get install nginx at a shell prompt and start it with sudo /etc/init.d/nginx start to generate output for the logs.

+# Listing 8-4

-# log watcher/Redis importer
+# Web server log watcher/Redis importer

+# Save this as "watcher.py"

+# Start it in one shell window prompt with

+# python watcher.py

+# Requires: Python redis package

 import time